NP Jobs in Tacoma, WA

 Advanced Practice Provider: Breast Oncology

 Overview Fred Hutchinson Cancer Center is an independent, nonprofit organization providing adult cancer treatment and groundbreaking research focused on cancer and infectious diseases.
 Based in Seattle, Fred Hutch is the only National Cancer Institute-designated cancer center in Washington.
 With a track record of global leadership in bone marrow transplantation, HIV/AIDS prevention, immunotherapy and COVID-19 vaccines, Fred Hutch has earned a reputation as one of the world’s leading cancer, infectious disease and biomedical research centers.
 Fred Hutch operates eight clinical care sites that provide medical oncology, infusion, radiation, proton therapy and related services, and network affiliations with hospitals in five states.
 Together, our fully integrated research and clinical care teams seek to discover new cures to the world’s deadliest diseases and make life beyond cancer a reality.
 At Fred Hutch we value collaboration, compassion, determination, excellence, innovation, integrity and respect.
 Our mission is directly tied to the humanity, dignity and inherent value of each employee, patient, community member and supporter.
 Our commitment to learning across our differences and similarities make us stronger.
 We seek employees who bring different and innovative ways of seeing the world and solving problems.
-A Fred Hutch Cancer Center ARNP/PA-C is a certified physician assistant or advanced registered nurse practitioner who provides evaluation and medical management of Breast Oncology patients at the Fred Hutch Cancer Center.
+A Fred Hutch ARNP/PA-C is a certified physician assistant or advanced registered nurse practitioner who provides evaluation and medical management of Breast Oncology patients at the Fred Hutch Cancer Center.
 They follow patients during their chemotherapy and provide medical supportive care, as well as surveillance after completion of treatment.
 This position also provides opportunities for autonomous practice within the Women’s Wellness Follow-up Clinic The ARNP/PA-C assesses and manages basic health needs of patients, addresses treatment toxicities, performs procedures, monitors for cancer progression or recurrence, and consults with professional peers as needed.
 They work collaboratively with the treatment team to coordinate care of their patients.
 All clinical responsibilities are performed within the scope of practice, institutional privileges and under the supervision of an attending physician.
 Responsibilities Performs complex and problem-focused H & P’s Evaluates and manages on-treatment and post-treatment side effects, as well as long-term surveillance and survivorship issues.
 Collaborates and consults with other disciplines and services to ensure safe, effective, and timely treatment as well as continuity of patient care.
-Participates in the conduct of cancer clinical research Provides patient, caregiver, and peer education Communicates effectively with inpatient and outpatient teams Participates in patient rounds, conferences and committees Active member of the FHCC Rapid Response/Code Team Qualifications Required: Strong team player with a can-do attitude is a must!
-Ability to work as part of a multi-disciplinary team is essential Graduate of an accredited Physician Assistant or Nurse Practitioner program required Washington state & DEA licensure required at time of credentialing ACLS required within three months of hire date Strong oral and written communication skills required EMR experience required; prefer experience with EPIC Preferred: One year of ARNP or PA-C experience in Medical Oncology preferred Experience in Breast Oncology and/or Women’s Health preferred The annual base salary range for this position is from $126,984.00 to $200,678.00, and pay offered will be based on experience and qualifications.
-This position is not eligible for H-1B sponsorship at this time.
+Participates in the conduct of cancer clinical research Provides patient, caregiver, and peer education Communicates effectively with inpatient and outpatient teams Participates in patient rounds, conferences and committees Active member of the Fred Hutch Rapid Response/Code Team Qualifications Required: Strong team player with a can-do attitude is a must.
+Ability to work as part of a multi-disciplinary team is essential.
+Graduate of an accredited Physician Assistant or Nurse Practitioner program required.
+Washington state & DEA licensure required.
+ACLS required within three months of hire date Strong oral and written communication skills required.
+EMR experience required; prefer experience with EPIC Preferred: One year of ARNP or PA-C experience in Medical Oncology preferred.
+Experience in Breast Oncology and/or Women’s Health preferred.
+The annual base salary range for this position is from $126,984.00 to $200,678.00, and pay offered will be based on experience and qualifications.
+Although Fred Hutch is not sponsoring most H-1B visas at this time, candidates who already hold an H-1B sponsored by another organization and are currently in the U.S. may be eligible for this position.
 This position may be eligible for relocation assistance.Fred Hutchinson Cancer Center offers employees a comprehensive benefits package designed to enhance health, well-being, and financial security.
 Benefits include medical/vision, dental, flexible spending accounts, life, disability, retirement, family life support, employee assistance program, onsite health clinic, tuition reimbursement, paid vacation (22 days if working 8 hours, 5 days per week or 18 days if working 10 hours, 4 days per week.), CME (5 days), paid sick leave, paid holidays (11 days per year), paid parental leave (up to 4 weeks).
 Additional Information We are proud to be an Equal Employment Opportunity (EEO) and Vietnam Era Veterans Readjustment Assistance Act (VEVRAA) Employer.
 We do not discriminate on the basis of race, color, religion, creed, ancestry, national origin, sex, age, disability (physical or mental), marital or veteran status, genetic information, sexual orientation, gender identity, political ideology, or membership in any other legally protected class.
 We desire priority referrals of protected veterans.
 If due to a disability you need assistance/and or a reasonable accommodation during the application or recruiting process, please send a request to Human Resources at hrops@fredhutch.org or by calling 206-667-4700.

 MultiCare Health System